Cars have been driving on UK roads for over 125 years, and understandably many aspects of motoring have changed in that time.

 While some people still swear by using their trusty paper map to point them in the right direction, most of us now use a sat-nav.

-As well as directing you, sat-navs can also warn you about speed cameras, let you know when you’re going over the speed limit and even give you live traffic reports.
+As well as directing you, sat-navs can also warn you about speed cameras, reroute you around traffic and even find the right charging stop for electric or hybrid cars.
 A paper map can’t do that… but at least it doesn’t have an irritating voice that keeps saying ‘recalculating’.

 But as more and more things are done for us, we’re possibly becoming a lot less skilful too…